 During this time, we’ll have face-to-face or telephone sessions where we’ll work together to provide practical strategies for the changes you are experiencing, give you expert advice about dementia, and help you plan ahead for the care you may need in the future.

 Our specialist dementia advice services include:

-Our services are available to you if you are living with dementia and are eligible for the Commonwealth Home Support Program (CHSP) or Queensland Community Care Services (QCCS).
+Our services are available to you if you are living with dementia and are eligible for the Commonwealth Home Support Program (CHSP).
 Read more about eligibility.

 We provide our dementia advisory and support services to all areas of Queensland, including rural and remote areas by telephone or online.
 We can meet at your home, our offices or elsewhere in the community such as a coffee shop.

 Referral to this service can be made through a community service provider, other health professionals or individually as a self-referral.